 2017 Award Winner: Dianne Goberis

 The 2017 Benefit attendees honored Dianne Goberis, teacher of the deaf and hard of hearing, who has had a long an celebrated career in early childhood education.
-Dianne was the beloved preschool teacher at Mountain View Elementary in Adams 12 School District for 30 years, and is now serving the Marion Downs Hearing Center as Director of Language/Literacy and Youth Programs.
-As such, she leads the summer preschool intensive at Marion’s Way each summer among her other projects.
+Dianne was the beloved preschool teacher at Mountain View Elementary in Adams 12 School District for 30 years, and served the Marion Downs Hearing Center as Director of Language/Literacy and Youth Programs.
+As such, she led the summer preschool intensive at Marion’s Way each summer among her other projects.

 Liesel Thomas, our Assistant Director and Guide By Your Side Coordinator along with her daughter, Sophie Thomas, one of Dianne’s former preschoolers, took the stage to share about Dianne’s many accomplishments and not least of all, her vision for doing what works for each child.
 We heard from many past students who shared pictures from past events along with their congratulations to “Goberis” as she is called by those closest to her.
 Dianne’s family were in attendance and many parents and professionals came to honor her in particular.

-Please join us in thanking Dianne Goberis for her many contributions to excellence in early childhood education, deaf education as a whole, and her support of families.
-From our board of directors, staff, volunteers and most importantly, from and on behalf of the families we serve, we thank you and are glad that you chose deaf education as your lifelong passion.
+Please join us in remembering Dianne who passed away on January 16, 2019.
+We thank her family for sharing her with us and remember her for her many contributions to excellence in early childhood education, deaf education as a whole, and her support of families.
+She somehow never missed one of her kids’ games, either!
+Dianne, from our board of directors, staff, volunteers and most importantly, from and on behalf of the families we serve, we thank you and are glad that you chose deaf education as your lifelong passion.
 We treasure your smarts, your generous sharing of resources and expertise, and your sense of humor.

 Nominations for the Families First Award